microsoft/Reactors/Web_Fundamentals_2/1_HTML/parent_child_relationship.md

 ### **How to Indent**

-* Just tap the TAB key.
-1 TAB is equal to 4 spaces.
-Some people like 2 spaces and you can change this option with your favorite text editor, but we recommend _tabs, not spaces_.
+* Just tap the tab key.
+One tab is equal to four spaces.
+Some people like two spaces and you can change this option within the settings in your favorite text editor.
+We recommend you to be consistent and do your best to make your code readable and clear.
-* For a quick demo, please watch the video below:

 At this point, you may not appreciate the significance of HTML PCSrelationship -- and that's okay.
 Just know that as early as the HTML course, you will be dealing with them (through properly indenting your code), but will not be directly working on them (target, and manipulate related elements via CSS and or jQuery).